-Enagás follows the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) (for more information, see the Annex 'TCFD Content Index' of the Consolidated Management Report)25 in its management of climate risks and has a methodology for their identification, prioritisation and economic quantification.
+Enagás follows the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) (for more information see Appendix TCFD Content Index25' of the Consolidated Management Report) in its management of climate risks and has a methodology for their identification, prioritisation and economic quantification.
 In accordance with the classification provided by the TCFD standard, physical risks (extreme weather events, sea level rise) and transitional risks (regulatory, technological, market and reputational) are identified and assessed using the same RCP scenarios26.